Comparison

 • No brittle selectors or object IDs to maintain

-• Follows the SOP as written in plain English
+• Follows the SOP as written, not a flowchart bot

-• Works on legacy applications and Citrix environments
+• Works on legacy systems and virtualized desktops where RPA struggles

 How to move without the risk